HeadHunter4621/HeadHunter4621.github.io/_pages/singers/girlthing/girlthing.md

 We also made a DiffSinger voicebank, but it is relatively low quality (not very much data).

-He has a very light tone which works very will for slower songs.
+He has a very light tone which works very well for slower songs.

 ## Character Info **(WIP)**